ulaskan/aws-docker-login/README.md

 ## aws-docker-login
-Bash script that logs into AWS ECR automatically
+Bash script that logs into AWS ECR automatically.
 For Linux and Max only

 ## Prerequisites